Refugees of the Syrian civil war: By country

 In April 2020, two former high-ranking members of the Syrian Army went on trial in Koblenz, Rhineland-Palatinate, Germany, for alleged war crimes committed during the Syrian Civil War.
 This was the first time that Syrian military officials are being prosecuted for their roles in the conflict.

 By the end of 2022, 1,016,000 Syrian migrants lived in Germany.
+In 2026, German Chancellor Friedrich Merz said Germany and Syria hoped most Syrians in Germany would return within three years, as the end of the civil war meant their need for protection should be reassessed.

 Greece – Greece welcomes refugees when in transit to Germany to apply for refugee status.
 In 2015, there were 385,525 arrivals by sea.
 It is estimated that only 8% of arrivals (31,000 Syrian refugees) applied for asylum in Greece, as most are in transit further into Europe.
 The Greek government sought to use the refugee crisis to extract additional economic aid from the EU with poor results.
 15,000–17,000 refugees had landed on Lesbos island by September 2015, overwhelming the resources and generosity of local residents.
 Many refugees also make landfall at Agathonisi, Farmakonisi, Kos, Lemnos, Leros, Rhodes, Chios, Samos, Symi, Kastellorizo and other islands near Turkey.
 Some arrive via the Evros border crossing from Turkey.
 On 19 February 2016 Austria imposed restrictions on the number of refugees entering the country followed by Slovenia, Croatia, Serbia and North Macedonia, of just 580 arrivals a day.
 As a result, large numbers of Syrian refugees and migrants from other countries are stuck in Greece.
 On 22 February 2016 at an emergency summit on the migrant crisis in Brussels it was agreed that another 100,000 spaces in refugee reception centres will be created.
 There was also 50,000 spaces in Greece and another 50,000 spaces in Balkan countries created.
 Given that 2 – 3,000 migrants arrive in Greece every day, these 100,000 spaces look inadequate.

 On 18 June 2016, UN chief Ban Ki-moon praised Greece for showing "remarkable solidarity and compassion" towards refugees and he also called for international support.